christopheraue/m-ruby-concurrently/guides/Overview.md

 These event loops are responsible for watching IOs and scheduling evaluations of concurrent procs.
 Evaluations are scheduled by putting them into a run queue ordered by the time they are supposed to run.
 The run queue is then worked off sequentially.
-If two evaluations are scheduled to run a the same time the evaluation scheduled first is also run first.
+If two evaluations are scheduled to run at the same time the evaluation scheduled first is run first.

-Event loops *do not* run at the exact same time (e.g. on another cpu core) parallel to your application's code.
+Event loops *do not* run parallel to your application's code at the exact same time (e.g. on another cpu core).
 Instead, your code yields to them if it waits for something: **The event loop is (and only is) entered if your code calls `#wait` or one of the `#await_*` methods.** Later, when your code can be resumed the event loop schedules the corresponding evaluation to run again.